-One especially attractive tree that’s earned a devoted following among gardeners is the Japanese maple, Acer palmatum.
+One especially attractive tree that’s earned a devoted following among gardeners is the Japanese Maple (Acer palmatum).
 This is a relatively small tree (or large shrub) that’s ideal on its own in smaller gardens or located near larger trees in a more extensive space.
 Native to Japan, China, Korea, Mongolia and Russia’s Pacific coast it’s been cultivated in Japan for hundreds of years and started to appear in many temperate gardens in the early 19th century.
 Now it’s a well-established favorite, and for a lot of very good reasons.

-The popular red-leaved “Garnet” cultivar of the Japanese maple is a compact tree that usually reaches a height of between ten and twelve feet when mature, and spreads to a similar width.
+The popular red-leaved “Garnet” cultivar of the Japanese Maple is a compact tree that usually reaches a height of between ten and twelve feet when mature, and spreads to a similar width.
 In exceptional cases it can reach up to 25 feet in both height and width.
 It usually forms an attractive dome shape, often splitting into multiple trunks close to the ground and with the bottom branches fairly low.
 It’s too small and low-hanging to make an ideal shade tree but its wide span does create an ideal habitat for small shrubs and borders that need some protection from the sun.

-The Japanese maple’s biological name palmatum comes from the shape of its leaves, which are usually from two to four inches long and have five or seven – sometimes nine – fingerlike lobes in the classic maple form.
+The Japanese Maple’s biological name, palmatum, comes from the shape of its leaves, which are usually from two to four inches long and have five or seven – sometimes nine – fingerlike lobes in the classic Maple form.
 In spring the new foliage is a vivid red, shortly joined by a generous crop of flowers.
 These are small and not highly visible at a distance, but the effect is to give the tree a sheen of additional color.

-Garnet Japanese maple isn’t just beautiful.
+Garnet Japanese Maple isn’t just beautiful.
 It will also attract butterflies and beneficial insects to its flowers through spring and summer, and in fall songbirds will congregate to feed on the samaras.
 This is a tree that, despite being highly ornamental, is very much a useful part of the natural world and will enhance the ecosystem of your garden.

 Once it’s mature – around five years old – it can tolerate winter temperatures of down to -30°C, and it also thrives in direct sunlight as long as you keep the roots moist.
 A four inch organic mulch is the ideal way to do this, although seeding grass right up to the trunk and keeping it well watered will also work – just be careful to avoid mower damage if you do this.

 When choosing a location for your Garnet look for a sunny spot.
-It will grow in part shade but the foliage will probably be less vivid; to bring out its full beauty place it where it will be well lit.
+It will grow in partial shade but the foliage will probably be less vivid; to bring out its full beauty place it where it will be well lit.
 Do try to find a place that won’t be exposed to the full force of winds, though; cold wind can dull the leaves in fall and may damage smaller twigs in winter.

-Apart from keeping the roots moist Garnet doesn’t need a lot of care.
+Apart from keeping the roots moist, Garnet doesn’t need a lot of care.
 If fertilizer is needed – it usually isn’t – a balanced slow release one will be perfect.
 Most gardeners leave them unpruned; the natural shape is already attractive, and each tree is unique.
 However if you do want to prune it only do so in spring after any risk of frost has passed, through to early summer.
 One measure of the Garnet’s flexibility is that it can be pruned and shaped as a bonsai.